-If you missed my reviews of the first 4 books, check them out here.
-The review below will contain spoilers for the previous books.
-Review: Level 5 is an interesting entry into the Grimgar series if only because it seems to be forcing the direction of the story and the characters down a slightly different path. … Continue reading Grimgar of Fantasy and Ash Level 5 Light Novel Review: The Hole of Surprises Isn’t Kidding
+The review below contains spoilers for the previous books.
+Review: Level 5 is an interesting entry into the Grimgar series if only because it seems to be forcing the direction of the story and the characters down a slightly different path.
+Prior to now day to day survival and the grief of losing friends has … Continue reading Grimgar of Fantasy and Ash Level 5 Light Novel Review: The Hole of Surprises Isn’t Kidding

-I've reviewed the first three books in this series but if you missed those posts you can read them here.
-The review below will contain spoilers for the previous books.
-Review: I said in my review of the third book that each story here takes us further into the rich world of Grimgar and book … Continue reading Grimgar of Fantasy and Ash Level 4 Light Novel Review: Thematic Consistency Makes For A Compelling Read
+The review below contains spoilers for the previous books.
+Review: I said in my review of the third book that each story here takes us further into the rich world of Grimgar and book 4 is no exception.
+However, stronger than the extraordinary setting is the ongoing development of the characters and the themes of … Continue reading Grimgar of Fantasy and Ash Level 4 Light Novel Review: Thematic Consistency Makes For A Compelling Read

-I've previously reviewed level 1 and level 2 so if you missed those, please check them out.
-Also, some spoilers below though I've tried to be fairly vague about specific plot points.
+There are some spoilers below though I've tried to be fairly vague about specific plot points.
 Review: No beverage comparisons this time; the story is just worth reading.
-When reviewing level 1, I admitted the writing wasn't very good … Continue reading Grimgar of Fantasy and Ash Level 3 Light Novel Review: Why Has This Part Not Been Adapted Into Anime?
+When reviewing level 1, I admitted the writing wasn't very good but I really enjoyed the story and the world the characters inhabited and how many possibilities … Continue reading Grimgar of Fantasy and Ash Level 3 Light Novel Review: Why Has This Part Not Been Adapted Into Anime?